An Easter blessing to you...

 Leviticus 23:1-2

-Although some of the activities of the feasts involved eating or fasting, the word feast in Hebrew is Mowed which means appointed day - so whenever you see the word, think date - not food.
+Although some of the activities of the feasts involved eating or fasting, the word feast in Hebrew is Moed which means appointed day - so whenever you see the word, think date - not food.
 Continuing:

 'Six days shall work be done, but the seventh day is a Sabbath of solemn rest, a holy convocation.
 You shall do no work on it; it is the Sabbath of the Lord in all your dwellings.